The Future of NATO: Alliance Cohesion in an Era of Great Power Competition

 The second is the contradiction between European strategic autonomy and the transatlantic interdependence on which allied deterrence actually rests.

-The defence industrial infrastructure, the strategic enablers, the command architecture, and the political unity required all represent gaps that spending commitments identify but cannot close on their own.
+The defense industrial infrastructure, the strategic enablers, the command architecture, and the political unity required all represent gaps that spending commitments identify but cannot close on their own.

 The third is the question of what NATO does about Ukraine.